Quick: What's the investment vehicle of choice for more than 90 million Americans?

 The Foolish bottom line

-The process we use to separate the wheat from the chaff relies on plain old-fashioned common sense.
-You can put the same wisdom to work in your portfolio, too.
+You can put this old-fashioned common sense to work in your portfolio.
 If you'd like to see how we do it at Champion Funds, click here for a risk-free guest pass.
 You'll have access to our recommendations list, model portfolios, and a special report that provides step-by-step assistance for making the most of your 401(k) plan.
 There's no obligation to subscribe.

 This is adapted from a Shannon Zimmerman article originally published on June 20, 2007.
 It has been updated.

 Rich Greifner does not own any of the companies mentioned in this article.
-Walt Disney is a Motley Fool Stock Advisor selection.
-Baidu is a Rule Breakers recommendation.
-The Fool has the Best.
+The Motley Fool owns shares of SPDRs.
+BB&T is an Income Investor recommendation.
+The Fool has the best.
 Disclosure policy.
 Ever.